 THANKS A MILLION

 I had programmed this so I could insert any message I wanted.
 The exact time and date were taken from the computer itself when the program ran.
-The count was the actual count done by the computer as it repeatedly wrote the message.
+The count was the actual count done by the computer as it repeatedly wrote and erased the message.

 It was a hit and I used it several other times.
 People in those days were boggled by a computer doing something a million times.
 As I recall, the run time was about ten minutes.
 On my desktop computer today, it would run almost instantaneously.